Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Quantum transport in DQD with spin-orbit interaction

-The two satellite peaks shown in \cref{fig:asymmetry}(b) occur when the energies of two levels with opposite spin are in resonance~\footnote{Note that the spin-up and spin-down levels in the effective model are a non-trivial combination of the spin-up and spin-down levels of our original model.
+The different tunneling rates $\widetilde{\tau}_{\uparrow,\downarrow}$ contribute in a characteristic way to the current, leading to a significant asymmetry between the two satellite peaks shown in \cref{fig:asymmetry}(b), depending on the sign of the detuning $\delta$.
+This asymmetry arises fundamentally due to the fact that the magnitudes of the tunneling rates for spin-up and spin-down channels are not equal, i.e., $\abs{\widetilde{\tau}_{\uparrow}}\neq\abs{\widetilde{\tau}_{\downarrow}}$.
+The two satellite peaks occur when the energy levels of the two dots with opposite spin are in resonance, as illustrated in \cref{fig:asymmetry}~\footnote{Note that the spin-up and spin-down levels in the effective model are a non-trivial combination of the spin-up and spin-down levels of our original model.
 However, the population of the left and right dots in the effective model of \cref{eq:HRWA_2} still resembles the same populations as in the original system of \cref{eq:total_hamiltonian}.}.
-This is the situation schematized in \cref{fig:asymmetry}.
-If $\delta < 0$, the spin-down state of the left dot is in resonance with the spin-up state of the right dot and the most likely tunneling path is given by $\widetilde{\tau}_\mathrm{sf}$, while $\widetilde{\tau}_\downarrow$ can be neglected at first order.
-Meanwhile, the spin-up energy level on the left dot is out of resonance with an energy difference given by $\widetilde{E}_z$.
-However, due to $\widetilde{\tau}_\uparrow$, there is still a small but finite probability of tunneling to the right dot \cite{Gurvitz1996}.
-In the case of $\delta>0$, we have a similar situation, except that the non-resonant level (spin-down in this case) tunnels with an amplitude given by $\widetilde{\tau}_\downarrow$.
-Using equations~(\ref{eq:tau_sf_RWA}, \ref{eq:tau_si}) with $k= -2, -1, \ldots, 2$, and the parameters used in \cref{fig:asymmetry}(b), we obtain $\widetilde{\tau}_\uparrow \simeq 0.06\omega$ and $\widetilde{\tau}_\downarrow \simeq 0.04\omega$, and $\widetilde{\tau}_\mathrm{sf} \simeq 0.002 \omega$.
-Since $\widetilde{\tau}_\uparrow > \widetilde{\tau}_\downarrow$ the effective model predicts a higher current for resonance at $\delta <0$, which is in agreement with the numerical results obtained from the original Hamiltonian.
-In \cref{fig:asymmetry}(b), we compare the current obtained both with the total Hamiltonian (\cref{eq:total_hamiltonian}) and with the effective Hamiltonian (\cref{eq:HRWA_2}), showing how the effective Hamiltonian predicts the presence of satellite peaks close to the main resonance and the asymmetry in $\delta$.
+If $\delta < 0$, the spin-down state of the left dot is in resonance with the spin-up state of the right dot, and the dominant tunneling process is through $\widetilde{\tau}_\mathrm{sf}$, while $\widetilde{\tau}_\downarrow$ can be neglected to first order.
+On the other hand, the spin-up energy level on the left dot is out of resonance with an energy difference given by $\widetilde{E}_z$, but a small but finite probability of tunneling to the right dot exists due to $\widetilde{\tau}_\uparrow$ \cite{Gurvitz1996}.
+In the case of $\delta>0$, a similar situation occurs, except that the non-resonant level (spin-down in this case) tunnels with an amplitude given by $\widetilde{\tau}_\downarrow$.
+Using equations~(\ref{eq:tau_sf_RWA}, \ref{eq:tau_si}) with $k= -2, -1, \ldots, 2$ and the parameters shown in \cref{fig:asymmetry}(b), we obtain $\widetilde{\tau}_\uparrow \simeq 0.06\omega$, $\widetilde{\tau}_\downarrow \simeq 0.04\omega$, and $\widetilde{\tau}_\mathrm{sf} \simeq 0.002 \omega$.
+Since $\widetilde{\tau}_\uparrow > \widetilde{\tau}_\downarrow$, the effective model predicts a higher current for the resonance at $\delta <0$, which is consistent with the numerical results obtained from the original Hamiltonian.
+In \cref{fig:asymmetry}(b), we compare the current obtained both with the total Hamiltonian of \cref{eq:total_hamiltonian} and with the effective Hamiltonian \cref{eq:HRWA_2}, showing how the effective Hamiltonian predicts the presence of satellite peaks close to the main resonance and the asymmetry in $\delta$.